microsoft/live-share/docs/use/vs.md

 Once a guest has joined a collaboration session, all collaborators will immediately be able to see each others edits and selections in real-time.
 All you need to do is pick a file from the file explorer and start editing.
 Both hosts and guests will see edits as you make them and can contribute themselves making it easy iterate and rapidly nail to down solutions.

+> [!NOTE]
-> **Note:** Joining a read-only collaboration session prevents guests from being able to make edits to files.
+> Joining a read-only collaboration session prevents guests from being able to make edits to files.
 A host can [enable read-only mode when they share](#share-a-project).
 As a guest, you can tell if you have joined a read-only session by looking at your [session state](#session-states).

 ![Screen shot showing co-editing](../media/vs-coedit.png)

+> [!NOTE]
-> **Note:** Co-editing has a few limitations for certain languages.
+> Co-editing has a few limitations for certain languages.
 See [platform support](../reference/platform-support.md) for the state of features by language.

 Beyond cursors and edits, selections you make are also visible to all participants in that same file.
 This makes it easy to highlight where problems might exist or convey ideas.

 ![Screen shot showing highlighting](../media/vs-highlight.png)

 Better yet, you and other participants can navigate to any file in the shared project.
-You can can either edit together or independently meaning you can seamlessly switch between investigation, making small tweaks, and full collaborative editing.
+You can either edit together or independently meaning you can seamlessly switch between investigation, making small tweaks, and full collaborative editing.

+> [!NOTE]
-> **Note:** By default Live Share shares opened files external to the shared solution as well.
+> By default Live Share shares opened files external to the shared solution as well.
 If you want to disable this feature, update Share External Files in Tools &gt; Options &gt; Live Share to False.

 The resulting edits are persisted on the host's machine on save so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."